AtanasovAtanas/interactive-content/EN/06-Bitwise-Operations/01-What-Is-a-Bit.md

 - **Petabytes** `PB` consist of **1024 terabytes**: `1 PB = 1024 TB`.
 One petabyte holds nearly 1.13 quadrillions of bytes.

-Modern data centers provide and manage storage with the capacity of multiple petabytes, sometimes multiple exabytes `EB` (one quintillion bytes).
+Modern data centres provide and manage storage with the capacity of multiple petabytes, sometimes multiple exabytes `EB` (one quintillion bytes).

 The next units after petabyte and exabyte are zettabyte `ZB` (one sextillion bytes) and yottabyte `YB` (2 to the 80th power bytes).